Are you ready to enter the wonderful world of freshly grilled steaks and badass rack of ribs?

 In the grilling world, the power of one unit is measured in BTUs.
 To pick the best grill under 300 dollars, you first need to read the BTU power under each product description, so you will create an idea of the power the grill will produce.
 But, do keep in you mind that larger grills with big cooking surface need more BTUs to heat the whole thing, so try to think how the provided power relates to the overall size of the unit.

-Heat Distribution is another important factor to consider when choosing the best gas grill under $300.
+Heat Distribution is another important factor to consider when choosing an outdoor cooking device.
 You need a grill which provides even heating, so the cooking will be much easier.
 Even though there are some good tutorials on how to fix uneven cooking, still if your chosen product has hot spots, then some of your food will cook faster than the rest and some of them will still come out uneven.